 Overview

-While conventional equipment such as splash plates spread the slurry across the entire surface in a short period of time, they also result in more greenhouse gas losses to the atmosphere.
-Teagasc advises farmers to use Low Emission Slurry Spreading (LESS) equipment which places the slurry in bands or lines on the ground such as:
+Conventional equipment such as splash plates spread the slurry across the entire surface in a short period of time but results in more greenhouse gas losses to the atmosphere.

-slurry umbilical systems.
 The use of LESS equipment to minimise nitrogen losses is explained in the following video.

 What should be considered when spreading slurry?